FuckingNode/FuckingNode/README.md

 ### Nix/NixOS

 > [!NOTE]
-> `x86_64-darwin` and `aarch64-darwin` support is available, but NOT tested!
+> `x86_64-darwin` and `aarch64-darwin` support is available, but not tested.
 There is a possibility of it working, but there is no confirmation.

 Add the repo to your `flake.nix`.